arangodb/docs/3.11/graphs-smart-graphs-management.md

 - `smartOptions` (object):
   A JSON object having the following keys:
   - `numberOfShards` (number):
-    The number of shards that will be created for each collection.
-To maintain the correct sharding all collections need an identical number of shards.
+    The number of shards that are created for each collection.
+To maintain the correct sharding, all collections need an identical number of shards.
     This cannot be modified after creation of the graph.
   - `smartGraphAttribute` (string):
-    The attribute that will be used for sharding: vertices with the same value of this attribute will be in the same shard.
-All vertices are required to
-    have this attribute set and it has to be a string.
+    The attribute that is used for sharding: vertices with the same value of this attribute are placed in the same shard.
+All vertices are required to have this attribute set and it has to be a string.
 Edges derive the attribute from their connected vertices.
-  - `isDisjoint` (bool, optional):
+  - `isDisjoint` (bool, _optional_):
-    If set to true, a Disjoint SmartGraph will be created.
+    If set to `true`, a Disjoint SmartGraph is created.
 This flag is not editable after creation.
-Default: false.
+Default: `false`.
-  - `satellites` (array, optional):
+  - `satellites` (array, _optional_):
-    An array of collection names that will be used to create [SatelliteCollections](satellites.html) for a (Disjoint) SmartGraph
+    An array of collection names that is used to create [SatelliteCollections](satellites.html) for a (Disjoint) SmartGraph
     using SatelliteCollections.
-An empty array is accepted, but no other values such as strings or `null` are accepted.
     Each array element must be a string and a valid collection name.
     The collection type cannot be modified later.